-|Ed McMahon (Secretary)
+|Ed McMahon - Chair

-When not volunteering with Habitat for Humanity, Ed is a partner in a Toronto consulting firm specializing in organizational design.
-In this role, Ed helps organizations ensure their company structure is set up to successfully deliver on strategy and build trust.
-He holds an MBA from York University’s Schulich School of Business and a Bachelor of Psychology from the University of Windsor.
+When not volunteering with Habitat for Humanity, Ed is a partner in a Burlington-based consulting firm specializing in organizational design, strategy and governance.
+In this role, Ed helps organizations ensure their company structure is set up to successfully deliver on their strategy, and build organizations based on role clarity and trust.

 Raelene Lee joined the National Board of Directors in 2016 and serves on the Governance Committee and Human Resources Committee.
 She was a director of Habitat for Humanity Newfoundland and Labrador from 2007 to 2015 and served as Chair from 2011 to 2013.
 Raelene is currently Director and Legal Counsel for Medical Services at Eastern Health in Newfoundland and Labrador.
 Raelene's practice focuses on employment, labour and administrative law and she is a regular instructor in the Business Faculty at Memorial University in the areas of labour and employment and law.
 Raelene holds a Bachelor of Law from the University of Ottawa and a Bachelor of Commerce (Co-op) from Memorial University.